rodrimati1992/structural_crates/readme.md

 # Examples

-For examples you can look for
+For examples you can look at
-[the documentation for the root module of the structural crate ](https://docs.rs/structural/0.3/structural/index.html#root-mod-examples)
+[the examples section of the documentation for the root module of the structural crate ](https://docs.rs/structural/0.3/structural/index.html#root-mod-examples)

 # Changelog